Accent Reduction Online - Get Rid of Your Accent Now

 The first one, voice, is simply whether the vocal cords are used or not for the production of a consonant.
-The explanation will be very brief.

 The second one, the manner of articulation, tells you about the way consonants are produced; it tells you what kind of movement you need to do with your vocal apparatus (lips, tongue, vocal cords, etc.).
 Different movements will lead to letting air out in various different ways.

 The third one, the place of articulation, is no less important.
 It informs you on which parts of your vocal apparatus to use and where to place these parts.
 The tongue is very important, so we will look at its placement.
 However, the lips and throat are equally important for certain consonants, so we will look at these as well.

 I would like to draw your attention to the pairs of consonants in each rectangle of the chart.

 These are pairs like [s] and [z], [f] and [v], [θ] and [ð], etc.

 The consonants in each pair essentially represent the same consonant sound, except for one crucial difference; the consonant on the left is voiceless, meaning that the vocal cords are not used, and the one on the right is voiced, meaning that the vocal cords are used.

 Now, read out loud the pairs of words below, but do not read them completely; maintain the airflow on the letters in color in each word for a while.